Why Did Freya Divorce Odin?

 Freya’s divorce from Odin was a complex and multifaceted event, driven by a combination of factors.
 From Odin’s madness and cruelty to Freya’s infidelity and love for other gods, the reasons for their separation are a testament to the turbulent nature of their relationship.
 The consequences of their divorce were far-reaching and devastating, leading to the downfall of the gods and the end of the world.

-- What is a magic druid?
+- What is Yoshis ability?